Clinical and Angiographic Characteristics of Patients Likely to Have Vulnerable Plaques: Analysis From the PROSPECT

 The authors concluded that patient and angiographic characteristics have limited ability to identify patients with vulnerable plaque.

 The PROSPECT study has previously demonstrated that plaque burden, minimal luminal area, and the presence of thin-cap fibroatheroma by IVUS are associated with future cardiovascular events.
 Nevertheless, it may not be practical to routinely perform three-vessel IVUS in patients presenting with acute coronary syndrome, and there is a need for other methods to identify patients more likely to have high-risk plaque.
 This manuscript finds that clinical variables have poor accuracy to identify patients with vulnerable plaque characteristics observed by IVUS, and that addition of angiographic findings does not substantially improve discrimination of these individuals.
 It appears that additional testing may be needed to identify patients with vulnerable plaque, whether by IVUS or other potential alternatives such as coronary computed tomography angiography or nuclear imaging.

-Clinical Topics: Acute Coronary Syndromes, Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Lipid Metabolism, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging
+Clinical Topics: Acute Coronary Syndromes, Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging

 Keywords: Coronary Artery Disease, Acute Coronary Syndrome, Plaque, Atherosclerotic, Coronary Angiography, Tomography, Triglycerides, Cost of Illness